Brain-Institute/cfa-methods-tutorials/Aiimsense/README.md

 Next steps for clinical translation:
 - Prospective validation with clinical MRI data.
 - Evaluate the impact of uncertainty-aware super-resolution on radiologist confidence and diagnostic consistency.
-- Integrate into real-world imaging workflows via partnerships with clinical imaging centers and MRI software vendors.
+- Integrate into real-world electromagnetic imaging (EMI) workflows.
-- Deployment as a **lightweight uncertainty-calibration module** to support regulatory readiness and potential commercialization.

 ---